 PolitiFact names its 2014 Lie of the Year

-In all, PolitiFact and PunditFact rated 16 claims about Ebola as Mostly False or Pants on Fire on the Truth-O-Meter in 2014.
+PolitiFact and PunditFact rated 16 separate claims about Ebola as Mostly False, False or Pants on Fire on our Truth-O-Meter in 2014.
+Ten of those claims came in October, as Thomas Eric Duncan’s case came to the fore and as voters went to the polls to select a new Congress.